japila-books/spark-sql-internals/docs/logical-operators/RunnableCommand.md

 | spark-sql-LogicalPlan-CreateDataSourceTableAsSelectCommand.md[CreateDataSourceTableAsSelectCommand]
 | [[CreateDataSourceTableAsSelectCommand]] When <<run, executed>>, ...FIXME

-Used exclusively when [DataSourceAnalysis](../logical-analysis-rules/DataSourceAnalysis.md) posthoc logical resolution rule resolves a spark-sql-LogicalPlan-CreateTable.md[CreateTable] logical operator with queries using non-Hive table providers (which is when `DataFrameWriter` spark-sql-DataFrameWriter.md#saveAsTable[saves a DataFrame to a non-Hive table] or for spark-sql-SparkSqlAstBuilder.md#visitCreateTable[Create Table As Select] SQL statements)
+Used exclusively when [DataSourceAnalysis](../logical-analysis-rules/DataSourceAnalysis.md) posthoc logical resolution rule resolves a spark-sql-LogicalPlan-CreateTable.md[CreateTable] logical operator with queries using non-Hive table providers (which is when `DataFrameWriter` is requested to [save a DataFrame to a non-Hive table](../DataFrameWriter.md#saveAsTable) or for spark-sql-SparkSqlAstBuilder.md#visitCreateTable[Create Table As Select] SQL statements)

 | spark-sql-LogicalPlan-CreateDataSourceTableCommand.md[CreateDataSourceTableCommand]
 | [[CreateDataSourceTableCommand]]